Are you looking for paint colors that match well with blonde wood that has lighter color?

 6. Off White

-When you paint the wall of the kitchen with blonde wood cabinets from an off-white tone, it becomes is an excellent method to achieve a homogeneous feel while being hypermodern.
+When you paint the wall of the kitchen with blonde wood cabinets from an off-white tone, it becomes an excellent method to achieve a homogeneous feel while being hypermodern.

 It’s the foundation of modern Scandinavian design.